madmann91/madmann91.github.io/_posts/2021-04-29-an-introduction-to-bvhs.md

 Of course, like mentioned previously, there are important optimizations that are omitted here, like the traversal order optimization, or octant-based intersection.
 If you are serious about this, I highly recommend implementing at least the traversal order optimization (again, see previous posts for that).
-For the moment, let us focus, on this simple form of the algorithm, without any optimization.
+For the moment, let us focus on this simple form of the algorithm, without any optimization.
 Here is some code that implements this algorithm:

 ```cpp